InEngine-NET/InEngine.NET/doc/integration-points.md

 * IntegrationEngine.Core.MessageQueue.RabbitMQClient
 * IntegrationEngine.Core.ServiceStack.JsonService

-The IntegrationPointName, defined in the configuration file, has to be the same name as the integration point's class name.
+To configure the integration point, the _IntegrationPointName_, defined in the configuration file, has to be the same name as the integration point's class name.
+For example, in the following code snippet the class name is "MyMailClient" and, in the config sample shown below the class, the _IntegrationPointName_ is "MyMailClient" as well.

 ```csharp
 using IntegrationEngine.Core.Mail;